openenglishbible/USFM-Tools/readme.md

 * *check* - a linter to check for common errors in USFM coding
 * *tranform* - a system to render USFM to a number of other formats such as PDF, markdown and docx.
+* *variant* - a lightweight micro-tool to maintain multiple variants of a text within a single USFM film

 The tools are under the MIT licence.